Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-saltstone-smashers/chapter-3.md

 Feria froze.
 Ardex tried to comfort his brother, still pinned below layers of stone.

-"Haul Bella off of her throne.
-We need everyone for this.
+"Haul Bella off of her throne," said Feria.
+"We need everyone for this.
 I don't care how scared she is."

-"What did you say again, Feria?
+"What was it you said again, little sister?
 We must be more kind to our family?
 You have an odd way of---"

 Feria was already gone.
 She tracked Alix into the night at a dangerous speed.